JAremko/spacetools/README.md

 usage: run ACTION [ARGS]...

 Actions:
-  validate ROOT [INPUTS]...
+  validoc ROOT [INPUTS]...
 Validate Spacemacs documentation files.
                            If only the first argument is supplied the default list of documentation files
                            will be used.
-  format   ROOT [INPUTS]...
+  docfmt  ROOT [INPUTS]...
 Format Spacemacs documentation files.
                            If only the first argument is supplied all files in ROOT folder will be formatted.

 Common arguments:
   ROOT   root directory of Spacemacs documentation.
 Example: "~/.emacs.d/".